Amasya Merzifon Airport: Airlines and destinations

-Statistics
+The following airlines operate regular scheduled and charter flights at Amasya Merzifon Airport:

+Traffic statistics

 Military usage

 Merzifon is the 5th Air Wing (Ana Jet Üs or AJÜ) of the 2nd Air Force Command (Hava Kuvvet Komutanligi) of the Turkish Air Force (Türk Hava Kuvvetleri).
 Other wings of this command are located in Malatya/Erhaç (LTAT), Diyarbakır (LTCC) and İncirlik (LTAG).